KelvinLam05/KelvinLam05/README.md

 ## HI THERE! 👋

 I'm Chee Hong, a self-taught passionate data scientist from 🇳🇱 the Netherlands.
-Worked on a few Statistics/ML projects in regression, classification, NLP, and unsupervised learning.
+I've worked on a few machine learning and statistics projects in classification, regression, NLP, and unsupervised learning.

 ### CURRENTLY LEARNING